-Midland College has been serving Midland and the region for over 40 years.
+We provide a distinctive mix of faculty excellence and individualized attention to create a superb learning environment in which you can excel.
+At MC, you will learn to critically analyze issues, appropriately apply technology and effectively communicate your ideas.
 We pride ourselves on providing our students with one-on-one interaction with top faculty in an environment that stresses student accomplishment above all else.

 Courses in our academic programs transfer easily to four-year universities throughout the nation, and our career and technical programs provide the skills necessary for you to enjoy a successful career.
-In addition to associate degree programs and certificates, Midland College's programs also include a baccalaureate degree in organizational management.
+In addition to associate degree programs and certificates, MC also offers baccalaureate degrees in organizational management and health services management.

 You will find that Midland College can provide you with a rich and exciting range of opportunities and services, as well as a quality educational experience that is both affordable and comfortable.

-During the past 40 years, Midland College has grown from 688 students to over 6,000.
-From the start, we promised to provide a warm and supportive environment in which students gain a high-quality education.
-We still maintain that promise to you.
+At MC, your intellectual and personal growth will take place not only in the classroom, but also in social, athletic and extracurricular activities.

 Our faculty and staff are here because you are.
 They are a resource you can draw upon for assistance and support.
 Your success is our success!